Sashulik/Detroit-Autonomous-Vehicle-Group/03-DonkeyCar/02-RPi_As_Hotspot/README.md

 ## A Donkey 2.5.8 Based Image

-A [Donkey release 2.5.8](https://github.com/autorope/donkeycar/releases) based [image](https://drive.google.com/open?id=1PilLO1pO8E0svKNTesbsRzfwsOkGkmfx) is created to accelerate deployment.
+A [Donkey release 2.5.8](https://github.com/autorope/donkeycar/releases) based [image](https://drive.google.com/open?id=1PilLO1pO8E0svKNTesbsRzfwsOkGkmfx) (⇐Click to download from Google Drive) is created to accelerate deployment.

 (...to be continues...)